TueHellsternKea/study/4sem/01-Python-brushup_and_Docker_1/README.md

 - plotly Dash [dash.plotly.com/](https://dash.plotly.com/)
 - Azure Portal [portal.azure.com/](https://portal.azure.com/)

-## LinkedIn Learning
-1. See the first 3 Introduction videos of the Learning Docker course - [Introduction Learning Docker](https://www.linkedin.com/learning-login/share?account=36836804&forceAccount=false&redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Flearning-docker-2018%3Ftrk%3Dshare_ent_url%26shareId%3DrWgBXOIoRxWv%252FmYNrcDLig%253D%253D)
-2. You can get help installing Docker in one of the 5 videos under **Installing Docker**, *select your OS*.

 # Visual Studio Code
 I'm using Visual Studio Code from Microsoft as IDE - *Take a look at it if your not using it*.